4 Command-line interfaces

 This chapter covers

-• Structuring and writing user-friendly command-line tools.
+• Structuring and writing user-friendly command-line tools

-• Parsing command line arguments and flags.
+• Parsing command-line arguments and flags

-• Exploring the standard library's os and flag packages.
+• Exploring the standard library’s os and flag packages

-• Extending the flag package with custom types.
+• Extending the flag package with custom types

-This chapter introduces parsing flags and arguments using the standard library's os and flag packages.
-Arguments are typically the necessary parameters for the program (i.e., a URL), while flags are optional settings that modify how the program behaves (e.g., -n).
+This chapter introduces parsing flags and arguments using the standard library’s os and flag packages.
+Arguments are typically the necessary parameters for the program (i.e., a URL), whereas flags are optional settings that modify how the program behaves (e.g., -n).

-$ ./hit -n 1_000_000 -c 20 http://localhost:8082 #A
+$ ./hit -n 1_000_000 -c 20 http://localhost:8082 #1

 /\ \_\ \ /\ \ /\__ _\